Subscribe

 In practice, this exposes the patches that have accumulated over years.
 A revenue number that is calculated in the financial system and then adjusted by the sales operations team for deferred revenue effects.
 A churn calculation that is run from the CRM but uses a custom export the sales analyst maintains in a spreadsheet.
 A working capital metric that is built from three separate system pulls and then reconciled by hand on the last Friday of each month.

 Each patch represents a fragility in the data integrity of the business.
 Each patch can break.
 Each patch depends on a specific person continuing to do the patch work, with no documentation, in a way that would be invisible if that person left.
+That last point is not hypothetical.
+The people holding undocumented reconciliation logic are frequently the same people identified in a post-close talent density map, and for exactly this reason.

 The reconciliation discipline replaces these patches with documented, automated calculations that produce the canonical number directly from source systems.
 Where the systems do not support automation, the audit identifies what would need to change to enable it.
 Some changes are minor configuration.
 Some require integration work between systems.
 A few require system upgrades.
 The audit prioritizes the changes by the importance of the affected number to running the business.